wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within Wordpress for iOS

 == Changelog ==

+= 2.9.5 =
+* Fixed: vulnerability that would allow visitors to inject javascript code into the admin, under specific circumstances (thank you, [mikes88](http://wordpress.org/support/topic/sanitize-the-plugin))

 = 2.9.4 =
 * Fixed: a bug was preventing those users who were using the Refresh Interval feature from visualizing the stats